DanielKehoe/learn-rails-copilot/12_Copilot.md

 This, then, is the future of coding with an AI assistant.

 ## Limitations of AI
 "Artificial intelligence" is a misnomer.
 Scientists can't really say what constitutes intelligence, much less agree on how it can be artificial.
+Copilot relies on machine learning models; it's just more fun to call it AI.

-Copilot is an application of "machine learning" relying on a learning model that
+Copilot is powered by Codex, a version of OpenAI’s GPT-3, a large language model